LaurenceM2015/myPortfolio/README.txt

 // RESPONSIVE IMAGE target Resolution
-1: Resolution Switching:
+1: Resolution Switching: specified the widht descripter, and display image size, depending on the viewport
-2: Density Switching: Responsive image in the html using srcset.
+2: Density Switching: Responsive image in the html using srcset and picture element.
+    Responsive image in HTML using Density Switching and Art Direction in About Section Profile Image.

 3: Art Direction;

-BROWSER SUPPORT:

 //GRACEFUL DEGRATION with @SUPPORT.